-Batch processes are also less prone to the negative effects caused by spikes in data production.
+Batch processes are less prone to the negative effects caused by spikes in data generation.
 Like a dam, they can control the flow of data.
 But real-time applications must be able to handle and process ingestion peaks in real-time.
 Consider an eCommerce store on Black Friday.
-To support use cases like in-session personalization during traffic surges, your real-time infrastructure must respond to and scale with massive data spikes.
+To support use cases like real-time personalization during traffic surges, your real-time infrastructure must respond to and scale with massive data spikes.

-To succeed with real-time data, engineers need to be able to manage and maintain, data projects at scale and in production.
-This can be difficult without adding additional tooling and resources.
+To succeed with real-time analytics, engineers need to be able to manage and maintain data projects at scale and in production.
+This can be difficult without adding additional tooling and or hiring new resources.